ShadyScripts/rnlijob/rnlijob/README.md

 # qb-highwaysjob

-I took [qb-firefighterjob](https://github.com/qbcore-framework/qb-ambulancejob) and turned it to this to make a highways job.
+I took [qb-firefighterjob](https://github.com/qbcore-framework/qb-ambulancejob) and turned it to this to make a RNLI job.

 Feel free to make optimization and PRs, however it runs smoothly on my server